Resources for parents

 What can you do to help someone else?

 Many people won’t ask for help— even if they need it.
 Think about people in your life or community who have new babies or young kids, and offer help.
 Sometimes we say things like “Let me know if you need anything.”
 We mean well, but many times people don’t want to seem like a burden to others.
-So instead, say things like, “I’ve been wanting to bring you dinner.
+Instead, say things like, “I’ve been wanting to bring you dinner.
 When is a good day?”

 Be someone others can trust and feel comfortable coming to for help.
 Strengthening families prevents child abuse and neglect.
 Parents and families need to feel safe to seek support and not feel judged.
 We all take turns needing help.